sharma-shruti/spring-boot-mongo-docker/README.md

 # Build Project Using Maven

-Maven is java based build tool to generate executable
+Maven is java based build tool to generate executable. this is a test.

 packages(jar, ear,war) for java based projects.